epfl-si/pysnow-change/README.md

 Description
 -----------
 This tool offer the possibility to create a **Standard Change** in the ServiceNow of the EPFL with a unique command.
-This change is create directly closed.
+This change is created directly closed.
 It could be used for every new deployment in production, unless the change need an approval by the Management (which in this case must be done manually one week in advance).

 ##### Details